 Realizing the Distinctive University is a must read for academic administrators, faculty members interested in the inner workings of the university, and graduate students and scholars of higher education.

-Mark William Roche is the Rev. Edmund P. Joyce, C.S.C., Professor of German Language and Literature and Concurrent Professor of Philosophy at the University of Notre Dame.
+Mark William Roche is the Rev. Edmund P. Joyce, C.S.C., Professor of German Language and Literature and concurrent professor of philosophy at the University of Notre Dame.
 From 1997 to 2008 Roche served as dean of Notre Dame’s College of Arts and Letters.
 His books include Why Choose the Liberal Arts?
 (2010) and The Intellectual Appeal of Catholicism and the Idea of a Catholic University (2003), both published by the University of Notre Dame Press.